Hazeldebacker/LSA_proteomics_files/README.md

 - Final_Machine_learning.ipynb: Jupyter notebook of the machine learning model and visualizations.
 - Final_Machine_learning.html: HTML export of the machine learning notebook.

-> Note: Data files are not included in this repository.
-Open the notebooks to see the  data filenames that should be downloaded.

 ## Purpose
 These notebooks show the workflow to test the following hypotheses:
 - Final_Univariate_analysis: Is Type 2 diabetes (T2D) more prevalent in critical COVID-19 cases than non-critical cases?